Complete Guide to Sikh Weddings in the UK: Traditions, Ceremony & Etiquette

 Welcome to the Groom’s House:

-The bride is warmly welcomed by her new family as she enters her new home.
+The bride, now a married woman, is warmly welcomed by the groom’s parents as she enters her new home.
 The family showers her with love, blessings, and gifts.

 welcome to the grooms house